Bachelor of Arts in Global and International Studies

 - Middle East Concentration

-After graduation, a degree in GIST is helpful for careers in journalism, Foreign Service, business and industry, education, law, politics and government, and social service agencies.
+After graduation, a degree in GIST is helpful for graduate and law school students as well as careers in journalism, Foreign Service, business and industry, education, law, politics and government, and social service agencies.

 Undergraduate Admission